Matteo Croce personal homepage

 Press the “load driver” button, and browse E:\viostor\w10\amd64 to find the storage drivers for the virtio disk.

-Now Windows with the virtio storage driver loaded, detects the virtual disk we created.
+Now Windows, with the virtio storage driver loaded, detects the virtual disk we created.

-Use again the load driver function to install the network card.
+Use the load driver function again to install the network card.
 It’s better to have a working connection during the installation steps.

-Now finally start the installation and wait for it to complete, after some reboots.
+Now, finally, start the installation and wait for it to complete, after some reboots.

 System setup